EtherumFans/PDF-AppendSign/pdf-incremental-sign-demo/README.md

 * All signing operations use `useAppendMode()` to preserve prior revisions.
 * Field rectangles are computed by `LayoutUtil`, so the form scales to any row index the page can fit.
-* `verify` prints each signature's filter/subfilter, signer CN, sign date, and validation result so you can cross-check Adobe's
+* `verify` prints each signature's filter/subfilter, ByteRange summary, and validation result so you can cross-check Adobe's Signatures panel.
-  Signatures panel.
 * The CLI attempts to embed `fonts/NotoSansCJKsc-Regular.otf` for CJK text; if unavailable it falls back to Helvetica.